alejandrogallo/meeting-juniors/about.md

   1. **No unnecessary abstract talk**: try to reach to the people, and try to engage everyone into it, even if you have to go far into the basics to make everyone understand.
-  1. **Back to the roots**: very basics will be revisited, try not to be bored.
+  1. **Back to the roots**: very basics will be revisited, you have been warned.
   1. **No coming back**: if you decide to attend to a seminar, you can't leave until it finishes.
   1. **Carelessness**: if you are not interested in the topic or you find it trivial